 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 Most dog owners consider pets part of our families.
 So what happens if a dispute arises over who owns a dog?
-Who gets to retain custody of your family dog when a couple divorces?
+Who gets to retain custody of your family dog when a couple divorces or if you die?
 Or how do you prove ownership if someone steals your dog?
 Understanding dog ownership laws can help you keep your furry best friend for good during a trying time.

 - Pet Custody Disputes